denisecase/vr-forest/README.md

 # vr-forest

-A peaceful, immersive boreal forest experience built with A-Frame and deployed via GitHub Pages.
+A simple, immersive boreal forest experience built with A-Frame and deployed via GitHub Pages.
 Designed to be simple, accessible, and cross-platform — viewable on desktop, mobile, or VR headsets.

 Skills needed: